 The state of Massachusetts wants to encourage you to go green.
 In addition to the tremendous Solar Rebate Program, they’ve decided to reward people generating solar energy by letting them sell their clean energy back to the utilities.
-So in addition to the significant savings you’ll receive by reducing your electric bill, a 5kW solar system should net you another $1,700 annually in SREC income.
+So in addition to the significant savings you’ll receive by reducing your electric bill, a 5kW solar system should net you even more money annually in SREC income.

 Even though you’ll make more money annually from selling your SRECs, don’t forget your significant monthly savings by generating your own electricity.
 Or proceed right to the solar company ratings page to claim up to $500 in savings and get estimates from qualified solar installers.